scrungus/chart-testing/doc/ct_lint-and-install.md

                                              that order
       --namespace string                     Namespace to install the release(s) into.
-If not specified, each release will be installed in its own randomly generated namespace --print-config                         Prints the configuration to stderr (caution: setting this may expose sensitive data when helm-repo-extra-args contains passwords) --release-label string                 The label to be used as a selector when inspecting resources created by charts.
+If not specified, each release will be installed in its own randomly generated namespace --openstack-deploy                     Wait for kubernetes resources specific to openstack --print-config                         Prints the configuration to stderr (caution: setting this may expose sensitive data when helm-repo-extra-args contains passwords) --release-label string                 The label to be used as a selector when inspecting resources created by charts.